RIAEvangelist/node-phidget-API/docs/Nodejs.md

 ## Get Involved

 The Node.js community is ever expanding and vast, to join the discussion, see the latest of Node.js, or run some tutorials, visit the [Node.js Community Page](https://nodejs.org/en/get-involved/).
 Happy Phidgeting!

+ToDo: Add more information on nodejs, maybe on APIs?